hiamandeep/py-keylogger/README.md

 # py-keylogger
-A Simple Keylogger for Linux application written in Python using the pyxhook module which is an implementation of pyhook module (for Windows OS).
+A Simple Keylogger for Linux  written in Python using the pyxhook module which is an implementation of pyhook module (Windows OS).

 <h3>Requires:</h3>
 python-xlib